jjsizemore/spotify-time-machine/LLM_CONTEXT.md

 # Spotify Time Machine

+## Optimization Preferences

+- Prioritize simplicity and speed of implementation while maintaining code quality
+- Use established, well-documented libraries and frameworks
+- Focus on core functionality first, then add additional features
+- Leverage existing Spotify API features where possible
+- Implement features incrementally with working code at each step
+- Use pnpm for all package management and scripts
+- Use the Next.js App Router pattern (src/app directory, server/client components, layouts, etc.)
+- Use Tailwind CSS for all styling and utility classes
+- Follow modern React/Next.js best practices (e.g., file-based routing, server components, hooks, etc.)

 Create a comprehensive web application that integrates with Spotify's API to provide users with detailed insights into their listening history.
 The application should:

 CORE FUNCTIONALITY: